dokryconn/Dokters-Prescription/README.md

 The `Dok's Rx Cabinet` folder contains the associated files and scripts that are reference by the `Dokter's Prescription.EXE` script.

-The `Dok's Rx Cabinet` folder includes the following scripts that can be launched with hotkeys while running the **Dokter's Prescription** script:
+The `Dok's Rx Cabinet` folder includes the following scripts that can be launched by hotkeys while running the **Dokter's Prescription** script:

 - **Launch "Ableton Takeover" script: `[CTRL+ALT+SHIFT+A]`**